Worth Ticket Amount Processed

 Total ticket amount processed: $9960

-Upper St. Clair School District was successful in finding their lost alumni and updating their alumni database with the online platform Almabase created for them.
+Upper St. Clair School District was successful in finding lost alumni and updating its alumni database with the online platform.
 With initial help from class representatives, the platform now acts as a networking channel for alumni wherein they can provide and receive value.
-With the ability to fetch the latest information from Facebook and LinkedIn, it has become easier for the school to stay abreast of all that’s happening with their alumni and reach out to them in case any update needs to be communicated.
+With the ability to fetch the latest information from Facebook and LinkedIn, it has become easier for the school to stay abreast of all that’s happening with its alumni and reach out to them in case any update needs to be shared.

 All aspects of an event can now be easily managed by the school itself.
-The Alumni Relations Coordinator, Gordon B. Mathews was able to single-handedly foresee everything from communications, reporting, and follow-up with ease, owing to the centralized platform.
+The Alumni Relations Coordinator, Gordon B. Mathews can now single-handedly foresee everything from communications, reporting, and follow-up with ease.
 All this event data is captured and detailed reports can be exported within three clicks anytime.
-So, Gordon can now easily track and analyze their alumni participation via events and various other channels.
+So, Gordon can now easily track and analyze alumni participation via events and various other channels.
 This information is especially useful in planning future events.

 With the school being actively involved in the event organization and overall management process, class representatives who were previously almost solely responsible for conducting reunions and other events, are now relieved of the burden.
 With a convenient process in place, the representatives now recommend others to reach out to the school for help.
 For instance, when Class of ‘89 reached out to the Class of ‘88 organizers, the latter recommended reaching out to the school.

 With the online platform seeing an 18.47% growth in alumni sign-ups and 9.53% increase in alumni interaction (amongst themselves), Upper St. Clair School District was able to attract 40% of its alumni from Class of ‘88 in less than a year.

 Upper St. Clair School District continues to grow their alumni participation consistently with Almabase.
 You can see more of their pages here.